ymeine/editor-frontend-eclipse/README.md

 For now it's easier for the Eclipse plugin to communicate with an already running backend instance, that is launched externally.

-There is still some work to do to enable the plugin to launch a backend packaged with it.
+There is still some work to do to enable the plugin to launch a backend packaged with it, especially because it is developed externally.

 There are two kinds of environments to consider: